 - Help section on the website for tickets

-Regardless of your method of contact, you will receive a helpful response in a timely manner.
-Similarly, you may get some assistance on setting up the app, FAQs, troubleshooting and billing questions through their help section.
+Regardless of your method of contact, you can expect helpful responses in a timely manner.
+Similarly, you may get some assistance through their app.
+Their help section contains FAQs, troubleshooting and billing guide to help you out.

-IPVanish offers a pricing plan that is a bit on the higher side.
-It has 3 different pricing plans that are rather expensive despite having good discount offers.
-Additionally, it also does not offer a free trial, but their plans do come with a 7-day money-back guarantee.
+IPVanish has 3 different pricing plans that are all rather expensive despite their good discount offers.
+Additionally, the company also does not offer customers with a free trial, but their plans do come with a 7-day money-back guarantee.

 - Good security